 If leaves are left to build up, they can stop the flow of water and create ice dams.
 This can send water under your shingles and into your home if it isn’t caught in time.
 Clearing your gutters is an essential task.
 It could easily be first and last on your home maintenance checklist.
-If you have trouble reaching or cleaning out your gutters, reach out to the experts at Minnesota Exteriors to get some information on our gutter screens.
+If you have trouble reaching or cleaning out your gutters, reach out to the experts at Minnesota Exteriors to get some information on our gutter screens and gutter services.

 Benefits of Cleaning Your Gutters:

 4. Re-Route Water Drainage

 The autumn home maintenance checklist takes gutter cleaning one step further by following the water as it drains down to the ground.
 Once it’s flowing well through the gutters, you’ll want to make sure it’s not stopping and pooling around your house.